sailfishos-mirror/bind9/doc/notes/notes-9.18.40.rst

 - Prevent spurious SERVFAILs for certain 0-TTL resource records.

-  Under certain circumstances, BIND 9 can return SERVFAIL when updating existing entries in the cache with new NS, A, AAAA, or DS records with 0-TTL. :gl:`#5294`
+  Under certain circumstances, BIND 9 can return SERVFAIL when updating existing entries in the cache with new NS, A, AAAA, or DS records that have a TTL of zero. :gl:`#5294`

-- RPZ canonical warning displays zone entry incorrectly.

-  When an IPv6 rpz prefix entry is entered incorrectly the log message was just displaying the prefix rather than the full entry.
-This has been corrected. :gl:`#5491`

 - Missing DNSSEC information when CD bit is set in query.

   The RRSIGs for glue records were not being cached correctly for CD=1 queries.
 This has been fixed. :gl:`#5502`